 - Press OK to send or Cancel to stop and make appropriate edits before finally sending away the email.

-By enabling this feature on Gmail you would be able to recall sent emails on Gmail.
+By enabling this feature on Gmail, you could recall sent emails on Gmail.